MacHu-GWU/aws_dla_lbd_api_gateway_load_test_examples/README.rst

 Overview
 ------------------------------------------------------------------------------
 In this tutorial, I will cover how to set up a development environment in a few clicks using AWS Cloud 9 the AWS Native IDE.
 So you can develop from anywhere using any OS with just a web browser.
 Also I will cover the best practice to develop, test, deploy lambda function using Chalice, the AWS Lambda Microservice framework for Python.
 It allow you to focus on your application code rather than any DevOps scripts.
+In addition, a load testing strategy is covered.

 Set up Development Environment